 There are a whole host of factors which can make flights to the London area a headache – particularly at night.
 The smaller airports close early in the evening, and few business jet want to go to the likes of EGLL/Heathrow or EGKK/Gatwick due to costs and slots.

-Here is a quick rundown of availability as told by the FBOs (all times local!)
+Here is a quick rundown of availability (all times local!)

 They have some slots available between 0700-2345.
 There’s a night ban outside these hours for all aircraft except medical flights and emergency diverts.
 For urgent slots you can try firstname.lastname@example.org.
 For General and Business Aviation, you can arrange slots through a local handler.

 Similar to Heathrow, there is a noise quota system in place at night (between 2300-0700 here).
-The slot system is showing a fair number available during daytime hours, so best bet is to contact a local handler and they will try to sort you out.
+The slot system shows a limited number available during daytime hours, so best bet is to contact a local handler and they will try to sort you out.

 Open: 0630-2200 weekdays, 0630-1230 Sat and 1230-2230 Sun.